PowerShell/PowerShell/README.md

 ## Building

-1. `cd scripts` since it contains the `Makefile` and `build.sh`
+1. `cd scripts` since it contains the `Makefile` and `monad-run.sh`
+2. `source monad-docker.sh` to get the `monad-run` and `monad-tty` Bash functions
-2. `./build.sh make all` will build PowerShell for Linux
+2. `monad-run make -j` will build PowerShell for Linux, in parallel with `-j`
-3. `./build.sh make run` will build and execute a demo, `"a","b","c","a","a" | Select-Object -Unique`
+3. `monad-run make -j run` will build and execute a demo, `"a","b","c","a","a" | Select-Object -Unique`
-4. `./build-tty.sh make run-interactive` will open an interactive PowerShell console
+4. `monad-run make -j test` will build PowerShell and execute the unit tests
-5. `./build.tty make test` will execute the unit tests
+5. `monad-tty make shell` will open an interactive PowerShell console (note the `tty`)
-6. `make clean` will remove the built objects
+6. `make clean` will remove the PowerShell and CoreCLR execution environment `exec_env`
 7. `make clean-native` will remove `libps`
-8. `make cleanall` will also remove the Nuget packages
+8. `make cleanall` will do the above and also remove the NuGet packages in `buildtemp`

 ## Adding Pester tests